Marico Q1 net profit rises 3 pc to Rs 377 cr; sales up 1.3 pc to Rs 2,558 cr | Business

 - India

-New Delhi, Aug 6 (PTI) FMCG firm Marico Ltd on Saturday reported a 3.28 per cent increase in its consolidated net profit to Rs 377 crore for the first quarter ended June.
+FMCG firm Marico Ltd on Saturday reported a 3.28 per cent increase in its consolidated net profit to Rs 377 crore for the first quarter ended June 30, 2022.

 The company had posted a net profit of Rs 365 crore in the April-June period a year ago, Marico said in a BSE filing.